-Thanksgiving is just one week away, and with the holiday comes a flurry of excitement for men and women across the country.
+Thanksgiving is here, and with the holiday comes a flurry of excitement for men and women across the country.
 Thanksgiving is, hands down, one of our favorite holidays.
 It’s all the amazing food and time with family that Christmas provides, but without the stress of gift giving and an added increased emphasis on being grateful.
 For patients with GERD, however, Thanksgiving can be a difficult time of the year.

 One of the best things about Thanksgiving is that it’s a holiday pretty much devoted to making and consuming copious amounts of feel-good classics like mashed potatoes and gravy, stuffing, turkey, and pie…ALL the pies.
 Although a holiday that centers around eating sounds like heaven to your average Joe, the reality is that navigating Thanksgiving when you suffer from GERD is a veritable nightmare.
 What others see as a day of feasting you know will likely be a day of restrictions and, in most cases, painful heartburn.
 Unfortunately there’s no way to magically make your GERD disappear for one day, but there are some simple ways to navigate Thanksgiving that can help you minimize your reflux.